20231111

 Discovery Channel Special |

-When our laboratory came up short on research grants, I personally went to the President himself when fate brought us together at the same time and place on his first trip overseas after election.
-The Commander in Chief impressed me with both his immediate familiarity with our work and and his enthusiasm in response to my earnest request for $1M in budget that had been allocated for national security priority scientific research topics through a grant newly created by Clinton with his last act in office, the 2001 National Nanotechnology Initiative.
+When the laboratory came up short on research grants in June, I personally went to the President himself when fate brought us together at the same time and place on his first trip overseas after election.
+The Commander in Chief, who had just arrived in Brussels for a meeting with NATO, impressed us with both his immediate familiarity with our work and and his enthusiasm in response to my earnest request for $1M in budget that had been allocated for national security priority scientific research topics through a grant newly created by Clinton with his last act in office, the 2001 National Nanotechnology Initiative.

-My living arrangements at the lab consisted of an expansive three-bedroom master suite with fully-stocked library, typically reserved for visiting prime ministers, senators, and senior diplomats.
-The quarters were shared with none other than the project's principal scientific investigator: Hugo de Garis.
-On a midsummer's afternoon as the two of us strolled on a random walk through the sprawling estate and lush wooded grounds surrounding the manor, immersed in a passionate debate on the long-term promise and perils of superintelligence, the ever-eccentric
+Our living arrangements at the lab consisted of an expansive three-bedroom master suite with fully-stocked library, typically reserved for visiting prime ministers, senators, and senior diplomats.
+My quarters were shared with none other than the project's principal scientific investigator, Hugo de Garis.
+One midsummer's afternoon as the two of us strolled on a random walk through the sprawling estate and lush wooded grounds surrounding the manor, immersed in a passionate debate on the long-term promise and perils of superintelligence, the ever-eccentric

 .jpg)

-From manned spaceflight training at NASA and on the summit of a volcano to field expeditions employing state-of-the-art sensors in rough desert terrain, I worked in collaboration to lead multidisciplinary teams of scientists, researchers, special forces domain experts and engineers to field test next-generation technologies in austere environments.
-Each of these initiatives was undertaken with a singular aim to make a profound and positive impact on the future of humanity, for our children, our children’s children, and the generations yet to come.
+From manned spaceflight training at NASA on to the summit of a volcano where the Apollo 11 astronauts trained before the first landing to put a man on the Moon, to field expeditions employing state-of-the-art sensors in rough desert terrain, from collaborations leading diplomats to advise the United Nations on critical security issues of the future to multidisciplinary teams of scientists, researchers, special forces domain experts and engineers field testing next-generation technologies in austere environments — each of these initiatives was undertaken with the singular aim to make a profound and positive impact on the future of humanity, for our children, our children’s children, and the generations yet to come.

 “Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our light — not our darkness — that most frightens us.
 We oft ask ourselves: ‘Who am I to be brilliant, gorgeous, talented, fabulous?’
 Actually, who are we not to be?
 You are a child of God.
 Your playing small here doesn’t serve the world.
 There’s nothing enlightened about shrinking so other people won’t feel insecure around you.
 We were born to make manifest the glory of God that lies within us.
 It’s not just in some of us.
 It’s in everyone—and as we let our light shine, we unconsciously give other people permission to do the same.
 As we are liberated from our own fear, our presence automatically liberates others. ”